DMinerME/Miners_Rule/README.md

 ## Solidworks Design/3D Printing:

 ####   Desktop Phone Charger -
 The "desktop phone charger" is the most useful 3D print I've designed.
 The stand wirelessly charges your phone and houses your AirPods.
-This was designed in two sections that seamlessly connect.
+This charger was designed in two sections that seamlessly connect.

 ![EEG Band Discovery](/assets/Phone_Charger.jpg)